rayan05/GitHubAPIRateLimitChecker/README.md

 If any error occured this will return -1

-This abblication will build & run on Linux based docker containers
+This application will build & run on Linux based docker containers

 ## How to run this apllication